-(iii) AASB 2021-2: Amendments to Australian Accounting Standards - Disclosure of Accounting Policies and Definition of Accounting Estimates
+- s.
+New and Amended Accounting Policies Not Yet Adopted by the Entity - AASB 2021-2: Amendments to Australian Accounting Standards Disclosure of Accounting Policies and Definition of Accounting Estimates

 The amendment amends AASB 7, AASB 101, AASB 108, AASB 134 and AASB Practice Statement 2.
 These amendments arise from the issuance by the IASB of the following International Financial Reporting Standards: Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) and Definition of Accounting Estimates (Amendments to IAS 8).